-The COVID19 pandemic significantly impacted progress towards the affordable housing goals, primarily the Housing Rehabilitation Loan Program.
-Due to the State of Wisconsin and Fond du lac County guidelines, many homeowners were not engaging outside their homes.
-In Fall 2020, staff started to see interest in the program again.
-However, contractor availability and the cost of materials, along with the ability to get materials, impacted outcomes.
-Staff is anticipating seeing slow progress in PY2021 as well as a result of similar challenges.
+The ongoing residual impacts of the COVID19 pandemic, concerns about inflation & the economy and the housing market impacted progress towards the affordable housing goals, primarily the Housing Rehabilitation Loan Program.
+People were hesitant to take on any perceived new debt given talks about inflation and concerns about the economy (which impacts low and moderate income persons/households at a much more significant level).
+While staff started to see interest in the program again in late 2020 that never continued to grow into PY2021 and, subsequently in PY2022, as City staff had anticipated (and hoped!).
+Contractor availability and the cost of materials, along with the ability to get materials, impacted outcomes.
+Staff is anticipating seeing slow progress in PY2023 as well as a result of similar challenges.